Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 If your baby is clearly uncomfortable, is crying when they poo and their poos are small and hard, then they may be constipated.
 Constipation is rare in breastfed babies, it’s more common in formula fed babies, or babies who have started on solids.

-Breast fed babies under 4-6 weeks should seek advice from a midwife/ health visitor or GP if not having bowels open daily.
+Parents and carers of breast fed babies under 4-6 weeks should seek advice from a midwife/health visiting team or GP if not having bowels open daily.

 You can also try gently moving your baby’s legs in a bicycle motion, and give them floor time to kick their legs around and get things moving.